 Leanne’s research interests focus on alternative dispute resolution and the interface between sports law and employment law.
 Leanne completed her PhD at Trinity College, Dublin and has published in sports law journals nationally and internationally.
 She has presented at international conferences on aspects of her research.
-Leanne is a Member of the Chartered Institute of Arbitrators and has chaired disciplinary and grievance proceedings for national and international sports governing bodies.
-She is also a member of the Sport Resolutions (UK) Panel of Arbitrators and Mediators, which is an independent dispute resolution service for sport in the United Kingdom.
+Leanne is a Fellow of the Chartered Institute of Arbitrators and has chaired disciplinary and grievance proceedings for national and international sports governing bodies.
+She is an arbitrator at the Court of Arbitration for Sport, a member of the Sport Resolutions (UK) Panel of Arbitrators and Mediators and an adjudicator with the Centre for Effective Dispute Resolution in London.

 - PhD – ‘Collective Organisation and External Regulation of Professional Rugby League in the United Kingdom’, Trinity College Dublin, Ireland, 2010

 - LLM (Hons) – ‘Redress for Medical Misadventure: A Therapeutic Jurisprudence Perspective’, University of Auckland, New Zealand, 2001